edwin170/downr1n/README.md

 - remember if you will use the next command or will activate localboot it is better that you first downgrade and when you success you can use --jailbreak to jailbreak the device and it will ask you to activate localboot path. why do this because the localboot need to be executed after --jailbreak

 # Need Help?
-- Join our discord server: https://discord.gg/AjEHs5ug
+- Join my discord server: [Dualra1nServer](https://discord.gg/Gjs2P7FBuk)

 # How to Jailbreak?
 - Jailbreak with dualra1n-loader: ./downr1n --jailbreak (YourVer = 14.3).
 Note: this does not actually jailbreak the device.
 When I say "jailbreak," I'm referring to the process of installing Sileo and bootstrapping the device.
 Dualra1n-loader only installs Sileo and bootstraps with the kernel patch.